 - See also

-Setting up a pipeline can be challenging if you are not familiar with the software stack installed in Semaphore 2.0 virtual machines.
-Starting a debug session for your project is a great place to start exploring.
+Setting up a pipeline can be challenging if you are not familiar with the software stack installed in Semaphore virtual machines.
+Starting a debug session for your job is a great place to start exploring.

-To start a debug session for your project, run:
+To start a debug session for your job, run: